 🗣 How to say Chinese numbers

 One important thing to keep in mind—with tonal languages like Chinese in particular—is pronunciation.
 Here at MosaLingua, we always say that good pronunciation is crucial to people understanding you.
 That’s why the MosaLingua app provides you with the pronunciation of every word you learn, recorded by a native speaker.
-This will give you even more opportunities to work on your accent and pronunciation.
+This will give you more opportunities to improve your accent and pronunciation.

 Click the play button next to each number to hear it pronounced.